Niemann–Pick disease: Classification

 The four types of Niemann–Pick disease are divided into categories.
-Patients with ASM deficiency are classified into types A and B. Type A patients exhibit hepatosplenomegaly in infancy and profound central nervous system involvement, and are unable to survive beyond two years of age.
+People with ASM deficiency are classified into types A and B. Type A patients exhibit hepatosplenomegaly in infancy and profound central nervous system involvement and are unable to survive beyond two years of age.
 Type B patients also show hepatosplenomegaly and pathologic alterations of their lungs, but usually without the involvement of their central nervous system.
 Some can develop significant life-threatening complications, including liver failure, hemorrhage, oxygen dependency, pulmonary infections, and splenic rupture.
 Some develop coronary arterial or valvular heart disease.
 In a longitudinal natural history study, nearly 20% of the patients died.
 For those classified into type C, they may have mild hepatosplenomegaly, but their central nervous system is profoundly affected.